Omniblox/Eagle-Loader/README.md

 This script assumes **one circuit board per .brd file**.

-This script works best with versions of THREE.js greater than 76.
+This script works best with THREE.js r76 or later.

 ## Files and Folders